Greginkansas/-openhab-openhab1wiki/One-Wire-Binding.md

 Documentation of the OneWire binding Bundle
 # Introduction

-The OneWire bus system is a lightweight and cheap bus system mostly used for sensors like, temperature, humidity, counters and presence.
+The OneWire bus system is a lightweight and cheap bus system mostly used for sensors (eg. temperature, humidity, counters and presence).
 But there are also switches available.
-The binding is designed to work as client of the [ow-server](http://owfs.org/index.php?page=owserver_protocol) which implements the [owserver-protocol](http://owfs.org/index.php?page=owserver-protocol).
-The OneWire devices could be connected to the machine running ow-server by a USB-Adapter such as ds9490r or a serial-adapter.
+The binding is designed to work as a client of the [ow-server](http://owfs.org/index.php?page=owserver_protocol) which implements the [owserver-protocol](http://owfs.org/index.php?page=owserver-protocol).
+The OneWire devices could be connected to the machine running ow-server by a USB adapter such as ds9490r or a serial adapter.
 For detailed information on OneWire please refer to http://en.wikipedia.org/wiki/One_wire or http://owfs.org.

-For installation of the binding, please see Wiki page [[Bindings]].
+For installation of the binding, please see the Wiki page [[Bindings]].

 # Configuration (OneWire binding openhab Version >= 1.7.0)

-If your 1-Wire Bus System is physically connected to your server and working properely please follow the steps:
+If your 1-Wire Bus System is physically connected to your server and working properly please follow the steps:

 1. Install and configure the ow-server and ow-shell packages on your 1-Wire server
-1. Copy the binding (e.g. openhab.binding.onewire-<version>.jar in the openhab/addons folder
+1. Copy the binding (e.g. openhab.binding.onewire-<version>.jar into the openhab/addons folder
 1. Edit the relevant section in the openhab configuration file (openhab/configurations/openhab.cfg).
-If you are running the 1-Wire server on the same machine please insert the local ip adress of the server (127.0.0.1) and not localhost in the line onewire:ip.
-In this case on every onewire update you will have an file system access to the /etc/hosts file.
+If you are running the 1-Wire server on the same machine, please insert the local IP address of the server (127.0.0.1) and not localhost in the line onewire:ip.
+In this case on every onewire update you will have a file system access to the /etc/hosts file.

 # Generic Item Binding Configuration

 In order to bind an item to a OneWire device, you need to provide configuration settings.
-The easiest way to do so is to add some binding information in your item file (in the folder configurations/items`).
+The easiest way to do so is to add some binding information in your item file (in the folder `configurations/items`).

 **Basic Configuration for an OneWire Item Binding**

 	onewire="deviceId=<deviceId>;propertyName<propertyName>"

-The sensorId can be either the hex address and an alias if one is configured ( http://owfs.org/index.php?page=aliases )
+The sensorId can be either the hex address or an alias if one is configured ( http://owfs.org/index.php?page=aliases )

 **Optional parameter refreshinterval**